Last updated

 Technologies lie at the heart of almost every organization today.
-Their speed and convenience have completely revolutionized how business is conducted.
-However, with these benefits, comes the risk of cyber threats and data breaches.
+Their speed and convenience have completely revolutionized business.
+However, with these benefits comes the risk of cyber threats and data breaches.

 Apart from addressing these issues, when well implemented, cyber threat intelligence can also: